A 501(c)(3) Nonprofit Educational Arts Organization

 Sunday March 17, 3pm, CLARA

-Jack, 13, and Elle, 10, Davisson (guitar) live in Palo Alto, California and study with Christopher Mallett at the California Conservatory of Music.
+Guitarists JACK, 13, and ELLE, 10, DAVISSON live in Palo Alto, California and study with Christopher Mallett at the California Conservatory of Music.
 They have been playing as a dynamic duo since 2017.
 Second place winners at the 2017 and 2018 Guitar Foundation of America Small Ensemble Youth Competition, they recently had the honor of opening a concert by the world famous David Russell.
 They were also featured in Classical Guitar Magazine’s Sunday Prodigy series.
 As solo artists, they have placed in many competitions around the country including first place at the 2018 Columbus State University Guitar Competition (Division III), first place at the 2017 Indiana International Guitar Competition (Junior Youth), first place at the 2017 Boston GuitarFest Competition (Youth Division II and Youth Division III), and first place at the 2016 and 2018 United States International Music Competition (Guitar Group A).
-Besides their love of classical guitar, this brother-sister team also shares a passion for soccer, Tae Kwon Do, and readingside the guitar, Nicholas attends high school in Palo Alto, where he serves as an academic tutor.
-Nicholas plays a guitar built by Glenn Canin in 2013.
+Besides their love of classical guitar, this brother-sister team also shares a passion for soccer, Tae Kwon Do, and reading.